Whitehall Township Man, Edward Joel Rosario-Jimenez, Charged In Deadly Double Shooting In Lehigh Valley Walmart Parking Lot

 Officers were called to the Walmart parking lot on the 2600 block of MacArthur Road just before 7 p.m. on Friday.
-Two victims were found with gunshot wounds near a vehicle that was found still running in the parking lot.READ MORE: Delaware Sen. Chris Coons Defends Passing COVID-19 Relief Package Without Republican Senate Support
+Two victims were found with gunshot wounds near a vehicle that was found still running in the parking lot.READ MORE: Thieves Steal ATM From West Philadelphia Laundromat

 Authorities say 20-year-old Nicolette Law of Allentown later died as a result of the gunshot wounds.
 Law’s death has been ruled a homicide.